Locality in Residuated-Lattice Structures: Conclusions and Further Study

 \section{Conclusions and Further Study}

 Here we have begun the investigation on locality for finite residuated lattice models.
 Following the usual pattern for work in non-classical model theory we aimed to define appropriate generalisations of classical notions and ask whether the classical results still hold.
 Starting with Hanf locality, we found that for the most natural definition of distance in a model the theorem failed in all algebras beyond the 2-element Boolean algebra.
 Nevertheless, there was one definition of distance for which the theorem was recovered for models defined over any well-connected bounded residuated lattice.
-By contrast, when we turned to the Gaifman lemma to define the central concept of local formula and basic local sentence we had to restrict attention to the much better behaved class of residuated chains with co-atom, and in this case the lemma was recoverable.
+When considering Gaifman locality we had to restrict to the much better behaved class of residuated chains with co-atom in order to even define the concept of local formula and basic local sentence it is concerned with.
+In contrast to Hanf locality however, within that setting any of the considered distance metrics were applicable meaning the result could be recovered even for models defined over unbounded algebras.
 A significant tool throughout were the $k$-isomorphism types, a syntactic encoding of back-and-forth systems made possible by our residuated connectives $\und,/$.